ase12345/alx-low_level_programming/README.md

-Pushing README and header to directory
+98 Battery st and description